 10. Sunj, Croatia

 Croatia’s Dalmatian coast is lined with gorgeous beaches and has long been the hidden secret of the European sun worshippers.
 On the Mediterranean side of the Croatian island of Lopud lies Sunj, the archetypal “pretty European beach”.
-Bright parasols, happy families, fine sand and shallow water perfect for paddling makes it an ideal beach for families.
+Bright parasols, happy families, fine sand and shallow water perfect for paddling make it an ideal beach for families.
 Those with naturist tendencies can take advantage of the clearly marked nudist section of the beach to the north while ramblers will want to explore the picture-perfect Mediterranean countryside.
 It’s all a short drive from the walled city of Dubrovnik, one of the world’s most picturesque locations.

 How to get there: Daily ferries make the one-hour trip from Dubrovnik to the island of Lopud and unlike many beaches on this list, you can make a day trip of it.